This is the top of the main content

 On this page

 When someone applies for a new commercial sound broadcasting licence, we call for expressions of interest (EOI) as these types of licence are contestable.
-We have now released details for the sale of 2 FM commercial sound broadcasting licences: 1 licence at Hedgehope (Southland District), and 1 licence at Kaikohe (Northland District).
+We have now released details for the sale of one FM commercial sound broadcasting licence at Waihi (Western Bay of Plenty District).

-A public auction for these licences will start on Wednesday 9 July 2025 on Turners Group NZ Limited’s (Turners) website, for a duration of seven days.
+A public auction for this licence will start on Monday 1 December 2025 on Turners Group NZ Limited’s (Turners) website, for a duration of seven days.
 Turners will manage the auction.

 In order to participate in the auction all bidders are required to register with Turners by contacting Patrick Marsh via email or telephone.